-(Most links on this page are to YouTube versions.
+Most links on this page are to YouTube versions.
 If you are on a metered connection, you might just do a web search for lyrics.
-You could also check out our Wildwood Youtube Playlists, though they are still under development))
+Also, check out our Wildwood Youtube Playlists, for an easy way to listen.

 In the PNEU programmes, a hymn was assigned once or twice per year.
 Because of the nature of Wildwood Curriculum, we do not include that.
 If you follow a particular religious path, replace one of the Term 2 or Term 3 songs with one from your spiritual tradition.

-A pdf of the entire 12 year rotation: 12 year song rotation
+A pdf of the entire 12 year rotation (we are on Year 2): 12 year song rotation

 Charlotte Mason taught sight singing to her students.
 There aren’t many resources out there for the layman, but one that’s been recommended to us is Children of the Open Air.
 These are video lessons on youtube.